R & G Lounge Restaurant Review, San Francisco

 Clams with Black Bean Sauce ($15) is a classic dish with lots of clams hot off the wok.
 Fresh clams and good sauce.

-Beef Brisket and turnip claypot ($16) is another signature dish done right.
-Tender beef and veggies in a nice broth.
+Beef Brisket and turnip claypot ($18) is another signature dish done right.
+Tender beef and Japanese turnip with a slight bitter touch, in a nice broth.
+Pour the broth over rice.

 Deep Fried Fish ($20) was a whole fish fried to crispiness and topped with a light sauce.
 Fresh and very good.

-Roast Squab ($15.50) roasted to golden brown crispy skin, served with seasoning salt on the side.
+Roast Squab ($16) roasted to golden brown crispy skin, served with seasoning salt on the side.
 Perfect execution of this poultry dish.
+It can only get better in Hong Kong or China.

 OK: